Regent's English Proficiency Test (REPT)

 Book now

-*The test is currently unavailable to students based in India, Pakistan and Iran.
+*The test is currently unavailable to students based in India, Pakistan, Iran and Afghanistan.
 This is due to current issues regarding the security of the test and the results we've experienced in those regions.
 We would therefore require a secure English Language test, such as IELTS or Pearson PTE for UKVI if you're applying from within these jurisdictions.
 We review the situation at various points throughout the academic year and this position may change.